brianleroux/xui/README.md

 ### XUI Contributors and Hackers

+To get the full source you need to use Git. _git clone_ the repo (as per usual) and then pull in the dependencies via _git submodule init_ and _git submodule update_.
 To build xui: run _rake_ in the shell of your choice from the root of the project directory.
 (This requires Ruby.)
 There are other tasks for code minification, running the specs and generating docs.
 Run `rake -T` to see them all.

 ### Source Tree